-- (a) The Wellbeing and Pathways Support subsidy of \$2,000 per EFTS is in addition to the 2023 YG Fund Funding rate. - (b) This subsidy must be used to support: - (i) wellbeing and cultural support for the learner; and - (ii) facilitating pathways to higher level learning or employment for the learner. - (c) You must work with learners and their whānau to develop a pathway plan to map "from here to there" for learners.
+- The Wellbeing and Pathways Support subsidy of \$2,000 per EFTS is in addition to the 2024 YG Fund Funding rate. - (b) This subsidy must be used to support: - wellbeing and cultural support for each learner for whom you receive the subsidy; and - facilitating pathways to higher level learning or employment for the learner. (ii) - You must work with each learner and their whānau to develop a pathway plan to map "where to from here" and support each learner to complete the plan.
+The plan: - can be included within an existing learning plan; and - must outline how it will support the learner to move to higher level learning and/or employment; and - (iii) should include: - Α. the learner's individual needs; - the learner's end goals; В. - C. support they need throughout their study to meet those goals; and - any support the learner requires post-study to take the next steps towards further study and/or employment.

-11. Travel assistance funding
+11. Travel assistance Funding

-- (a) A travel assistance subsidy of \$1,000 per EFTS is included in the 2023 YG Fund Funding rate. - (b) The purpose of the travel subsidy (being a component of the YG Fund trade and non-trade funding rate per EFTS) is to support the travel costs associated with normal learner travel needs.
+- (a) A travel assistance subsidy of \$1,050 per EFTS is included in the 2024 YG Fund Funding rate. - (b) The purpose of the travel subsidy (being a component of the YG Fund trade and non-trade funding rate per EFTS) is to support the travel costs associated with normal learner travel needs.